soumitramishra/Stick-em-up/README.md

 # Stick-em-up
-A sticker Chat Application where users can share their feelings through emoticons
+A sticker Chat Android Application where users can share their feelings through emoticons